-Doing Business has historically studied the flexibility of regulation of employment, specifically as it relates to the areas of hiring, working hours and redundancy.
-This year Doing Business has expanded the scope of the labor market regulation indicators by adding 16 new questions, most of which focus on measuring job quality.
+Doing Business studies the flexibility of regulation of employment, specifically as it relates to the areas of hiring, working hours and redundancy.
+Doing Business also measures several aspects of job quality such as the availability of maternity leave, paid sick leave and the equal treatment of men and women at the workplace.